 We are committed to and guided by a commitment to accessibility, inclusivity, diversity, environmental sustainability, and reconciliation with Indigenous Peoples.
 We believe in fostering sustainable business practices; nurturing strong relationships with our members, readers and community; and practicing radical transparency.

 Who We Are

 Kate is an internationally known knitting teacher, designer, author and editor.
 She has published nine books, and her focus in all her work is the empowerment of knitters, illuminating both the methods and mechanics of the craft.
 The combination of her university degree in mathematics, professional experience in software development, technical writing and usability, and training in garment and fashion design give her a unique perspective.
 She also works as an editor and technical editor, helping other designers and authors bring their work into the world.
-She lives in Toronto with her husband and a stubborn old dog.
+She lives in Toronto with her husband and their rescue dog Winnie.

-Kim is an editor, author, instructor and speaker.
-Over her sixteen-year career in crafts she has written seven books; founded, ran and eventually sold an online crochet magazine and community; served as editor of Interweave Crochet; and spoken and taught at conferences across North America.
-Through her Mighty Ugly project, she helps people slay their creative demons and have more fun making stuff.
-Eventually she realized that working in craft-related editorial is her professional dream, with values of sustainability, equity, inclusion and diversity at the centre of her work.
-Kim lives in Vancouver, where she is writing her first novel, exploring natural pigments she forages around her neighbourhood and at her family’s rural hay farm, and trying to motivate herself to tidy up her home office.
+Over her sixteen-year career in crafts and publishing Kim has written or co-authored seven books and edited countless others; founded, run and eventually sold an online crochet magazine; served as editor of Interweave Crochet; and spoken and taught at conferences across North America.
+Eventually she realized that working in crafts publishing is her professional dream, with values of sustainability, equity, inclusion and diversity at the centre of her work.
+In 2020, Kim co-founded Nine Ten Publications and its flagship online magazine, Digits & Threads, with Kate Atherley.
+Kim lives in Vancouver, BC, where she weaves, explores natural pigments she forages around her neighbourhood, and tweets photos of her family’s ridiculous dog.